 This is a quick and easy appetizer for the holiday season.
 You can prepare the baguette slices and goat cheese and refrigerate ahead, then just pop in the oven when you’re ready, sprinkle with toppings and serve.
 I think these would be nice with pecans or hazelnuts, as well.

-Warm Goat Cheese Toasts with Walnuts, Rosemary and Honey
+Goat Cheese Crostini with Walnuts and Honey

 Ingredients